deodandem/1134/content/_index.md

 Essay 3 – "Studium, Punctum" – 3-5 pages (November 19)
 Essay 4 – "Final" – 8-12 pages (December 10)

 Essays 1-3 count for 20% each, Essay 4 counts for 40%.
 See individual rubrics for each essay as they are released for exact grading criteria.
 Essays 1-3 may be revised multiple times up to a week after feedback is received; Essay 4 will go through a drafting process, but may not be revised after feedback is released.
+An essay may be turned in up to 24 hours after the first deadline with no penalty.
+After that, the student is responsible for sending "status updates" informing the instructor of their progress.
+Late essays do not receive a grading penalty, but a draft turned in close to the final revision deadline will not be given an extended revision window.

 It is possible to earn an A+ in this class if and only if you receive an A+ on Essay 4.
 I may nominate up to two students per term to submit work to one of the Knight Institute's FWS prizes.

 Please follow <a href="https://owl.purdue.edu/owl/research_and_citation/mla_style/mla_formatting_and_style_guide/mla_general_format.html">MLA citation and style guidelines,</a> with Times New Roman font.
 Be sure to put commas and periods inside quotation marks: "Hello," he said / She said "hello."
 There is one special rule for this class: use **1.7** line spacing, not the typical double-spacing.[^1]